bittlingmayer/nlp-intro-course/deep-learning.md

 In which area of NLP has deep learning had the most impact as of mid-2017?

-Should you lowercase and remove punctuation from your dataset before training?
+Should we lowercase and remove punctuation from our dataset before training?

+What is Google SentencePiece for?

+How many rows of data do we need for tasks like spelling correction or translation?